London Pass

 The price of the London Pass is based on the number of days of use.
 The maximum duration is 10 days, but if your trip is shorter you can customize it and pay for a smaller number of days (1, 2, 3, 4, 5 or 6 days).

-- Pay per day (1 to 10) and access to over 80 tourist attractions.
+- Pay per day (from 1 to 10) and get access to more than 80 tourist attractions.

-You are going to live London.
+You're going to experience London.
 For real.
-You have up to ten days ahead of you and you are a tireless tourist, one of those who ends up exhausted every day, and who is interested in knowing the most historical and cultural part of a place with an immense range of options to not lose detail of everything that a destination can offer.
+You have up to ten days ahead of you and you are a tireless tourist, one of those who ends up exhausted every day, and who is interested in knowing the most historical and cultural part of a place with a huge range of options to not lose detail of everything that a destination can offer.

-Everything you can visit in London in terms of cultural tourism is within the London Pass, with access to more than 80 attractions and a day tour bus with nine routes and more than 110 stops (which, we recommend, use towards the end of your trip, when fatigue will begin, surely, to make an appearance).
+Everything you can visit in London in terms of cultural tourism is within the London Pass, with access to more than 80 attractions and a day tour bus with nine routes and more than 110 stops (which, we recommend you use towards the end of your trip, when fatigue will begin, for sure, to make an appearance).

 Why do I like this card?

-With this card you save a lot: time, because it puts you at the quick entrance to the most popular attractions in the capital, and money, because you are not paying for each ticket individually.
+With this card you save, a lot: time, because it puts you at the fast track entrance to the most popular attractions in the capital and money, because you are not paying for each ticket individually.
 Plus, it gives you access to special offers at a lot of restaurants, stores, theaters and other entertainment venues.

 To give you an idea, with a 6-day adult London Pass, for example, priced at £171, you can visit a number of attractions that if you paid separately would total around £625.
 It pays off, doesn't it?